WordPress/wordpress-playground/docs/running-wordpress-in-the-browser.md

 # Running WordPress in the browser

 WordPress runs using the framework described in [running PHP apps in the browser](./using-php-in-the-browser.md).
-See also the [API Reference](api/wordpress-playground.md).

 ## WordPress-specific Worker Thread and ServiceWorker setup